mhtbtanvir/ReactMovieApp/README.md

     Replace `YOUR_TMDB_API_KEY` with your actual TMDB API key.
 You can obtain one from [https://www.themoviedb.org/](https://www.themoviedb.org/).

-5. Configure Appwrite:
+5. Configure Superbase:

-    *   Set up an Appwrite account and create a new project.
+    *   Set up an Superbase account and create a new project.
-    *   Create a database and a collection in Appwrite.
+    *   Create a database and table in Superbase.
-    *   Add * as  platform in your Appwrite project settings (Platforms -> Add Web App).
-This is crucial for CORS to work correctly.Gave me a hard time as this           was my first deploy.
-    *   Update the `src/appwrite.js` file with your Appwrite project ID, database ID, and collection ID.
+    * Adjust policies For Insert,Select,Update

 ## Usage